 - Monitor the metrics: The best way to know that you are improving the candidate experience is to measure it at different points in the candidate journey.
 Develop baseline metrics then work quarter over quarter to see specific and measurable improvement in the candidate experience.

 In a world where candidates are also consumers and buyers, maintaining an exceptional candidate experience is not only a best practice for recruiting teams, it’s a practice with many implications for a company’s bottom line.
-Don’t miss this opportunity to improve your strategic plan for candidate experience with an interactive encounter with Lindsay Mustain, recruiting celebrity, speaker, and author, Wednesday, August 23, 2017.
+Don’t miss this opportunity to improve your strategic plan for candidate experience with an interactive discussion with Melissa Thompson on Wednesday, August 23, 2017.